RGLab/ImmuneSignatures/README.md

 result files.

 **Notes as of February 2017:**

 1. SDY80 rawdata is not yet able to be processed directly, pipeline uses original rawdata files provided by collaborators.
-This will be incorporated as time permits.
+Therefore, selecting "process SDY80 rawdata" when prompted will error out.
+This functionality will be incorporated as time permits.
 2. SDY400 genetic expression data is not publicly available and the pipeline uses rawdata for baseline expression provided by the collaborators.
 This will be made public in Summer 2017 and will be incorporated as time permits.